packetpirate/ADND_Enhanced/README.md

 and the infamous THAC0.

 CHANGES:
- - Added foundation for Character Sheet class.
+ - Added more to the CharacterSheet class.

 TODO:
  - Continue work on CharacterSheet class to keep track of character information,